vladvlad097/FlutterNoteApp/README.md

 Future implementation:
 -Connect cloud with local database
--Populate the other pages under the drawer with the necesary functionalities
+-Populate the other pages under the drawer with the necessary functionalities